 - Male condoms are inexpensive

-- Do not require a prescription
+- Condoms do not require a prescription

 - Male condom requires cooperation of the male partner

 The male condom is available in lubricated and unlubricated (dry) forms.
 Unlubricated condoms are often the condoms of choice for oral sex.
 For vaginal sex, you can use either a lubricated or unlubricated condom.
 For anal sex, lubricated condoms are suggested.
 You can choose to add lubricant (lube) any time you use a condom.
 Remember, however, to use only water-based lubes (like Astroglide, KY Jelly) with latex condoms.
-Oil-based lubricants like mineral oil, cold cream, vasoline (petroleum jelly), and vegetable oils will damage latex and make the condom ineffective at preventing infections or pregnancy.
+Oil-based lubricants like mineral oil, cold cream, Vaseline (petroleum jelly), and vegetable oils will damage latex and make the condom ineffective at preventing infections or pregnancy.

 No comments have been made.

 Internet search results.
 Be careful when providing personal information!
 Before